INESCTEC/predico-collabforecast/documentation/docs/listing_open_sessions.md

-# Listing Open Market Sessions
+# Listing Open Sessions

 To interact with the Predico API and retrieve information about open market sessions, you need to make an authenticated GET request to the `/api/v1/market/session` endpoint.

 !!! info "Access Token Required"
     An access token must be included in the `Authorization` header of your request.
 If you haven't obtained an access token yet, please refer to the [Authentication](authentication.md) section.

-## Retrieving Current Open Market Sessions
+## Retrieving Current Open Sessions

 Here's how you can retrieve the current open market sessions using Python: